 The difference you pay throughout the life of an auto or personal loan is drastic based on the rate you are given.
 For instance, if Joe Money had a credit score below 630 he would most likely have to settle with a nine percent APR for an auto loan.
-Based upon a this scenario, he would make monthly payments of $519 if he took out a $25,000 auto loan.
+Based on this scenario, he would make monthly payments of $519 if he took out a $25,000 auto loan.

 However, if Joe had a credit score above 750, he would most likely receive a finance rate of two percent APR.
 For a $25,000 auto loan with two percent APR, Joe's monthly payments would only be $438, a difference of $80 a month.
 If Joe has excellent credit he can save almost $100 a month on his car payments, just for having stellar credit.
-(This example is based off a simulation from CarMax, rates and calculations may vary based on individual circumstances)

-Refinance to Save Money
+Refinance Mortgage to Save Money

 If you originally purchased your home with a much lower credit score, it may be time to refinance your current mortgage to get a better interest rate.
 Take advantage of your excellent credit by reducing how much money you pay to your mortgage lender.